cap-js/docs/about/best-practices.md

 CAP queries are **first-class** objects with **late materialization**.
 They're captured in CQN, kept in standard program variables, passed along as method arguments, are transformed and combined with other queries, translated to other target query languages, and finally sent to their targets for execution.
 This process is similar to the role of functions as first-class objects in functional programming languages.

 ## Agnostic by Design

-In the preceding introductions to CAP's core concepts we learned that your domain models, as well as the services, and their implementations are **agnostic to protocols**.
-They're as well agnostic as to whether they are connected to and consume other services **locally or remotely**.
+In the above introductions to CAP's core concepts we learned that your domain models, as well as the services, and their implementations are **agnostic to protocols**, as well as to whether they are connected to and consume other services **locally or remotely**.

-In this chapter, we introduce how that is complemented by CAP-level Service Integrations (→  [*The 'Calesi' Pattern*](#the-calesi-effect)), by abstractions from (low-level) interfaces to platform services and technologies, as well as abstractions from specific databases.
+In this chapter we'll introduce how that is complemented by CAP-level Service Integrations (→  [*The 'Calesi' Pattern*](#the-calesi-effect)) by abstractions from (low-level) interfaces to platform services and technologies, as well as CAP's support for vendor-[independent database services]().

 So, in total, and in effect, we'll learn: